 Sung to the tune of Mary Had A Little Lamb

-Change the words as you see fit!
-If your heart is red
+If your heart is red stand and jump

 Cooking with children helps develop their math skills and helps them to learn how to follow directions.
 It also allows for some great conversation!
 Ask many questions while cooking with your children to encourage conversation!
 Be sure to ask specific theme questions while making these fun snacks!